 Dark matter does not interact with the electromagnetic force, thus making it transparent and hard to detect, despite the fact that dark matter must permeate the galaxy.
 Unlike visible matter, dark matter is nonbaryonic — its composition is outside of the (unextended) Standard Model.
 Neutrinos may be a low-mass example of dark matter.
-Invisible Weakly Interacting Massive Particles (WIMPs having a few hundred times the mass of a proton) have been hypothesized as being the substance of dark matter.
+Invisible Weakly Interacting Massive Particles (WIMPs having thousands of times the mass of a proton) have been hypothesized as being the substance of dark matter.
 It is believed that the effect of Earth moving through a dark matter "wind" results in a 10% greater dark matter flux when it is summer in the Northern Hemisphere than when it is winter.
 Some physicists believe that dark matter does not exist, but that theories of gravitation need to be revised (as is proposed by modified Newtonian dynamics).

 The most prosaic goal of the Large Hadron Collider (LHC, the enormous particle accelerator that first began operation in September 2008 at CERN, Europe's particle physics laboratory near Geneva, Switzerland) was to find the Higgs boson.
 The Higgs boson adheres to the W & Z bosons to give them mass, but does not adhere to photons (leaving photons massless).
 The more particles interact with the Higgs field, the more massive they become.
 The bosons that mediate electromagnetism (photons) and the strong force (gluons) are massless, but the bosons that mediate the weak force (Z and W bosons) have a mass about a hundred times greater than the mass of a proton.
 The Higgs field, not the Higgs boson, gives energy to particles.
 Because of Einstein's E = mc2, giving energy is equivalent to giving mass.
 Heavier particles interact with the Higgs field more than lighter particles, the heavy top quark more than any other particle.
 A Higgs field would fill the vacuum of space with Higgs bosons, just as the electromagetic field fills the vacuum of space with photons.